I’ve been a BNI member for nearly 2 years now, and as BNI will be celebrating it’s 25th anniversary soon I’d like to share my experiences.

 I’ve also run trainings for BNI in Spain as well.
 Having the same proven structure worldwide means that this is quite straightforward, and the two chapters I visit on the South coast of Spain hold their meetings in English.

 I’m very grateful for BNI and how I have developed personally, going back two years there was no way I would have believed I’d be standing in front of 100 people presenting.

 @Gailnott said recently on twitter that her BNI theme for the next year is to ‘learn more to earn more’ something I very much agree with, and with the training and support available through BNI this knowledge is freely available.

 I’m looking forward to joining the 25th birthday celebrations in Anaheim this year where I can increase my knowledge again & share my experiences.

-Well Outside of my business private flying is my passion, and I wouldn’t be able to afford my own aeroplane without the successful growth in my company that has come through being a BNI member.
+Outside of my business private flying is my passion, and I wouldn’t be able to afford my own aeroplane without the successful growth in my company that has come through being a BNI member.

 As well as my own personal growth through BNI my business has grown significantly since I joined BNI and that’s during a recession that we as members refuse to participate in.

 Givers Gain® is the key to my success – I’m able to help members with the training so that they can generate more business and also use the same techniques myself to generate referrals for my fellow chapter members, in return they pass me business and help my company grow.